mlcommons/GaNDLF/docs/setup.md

 conda activate venv_gandlf
-conda install -c conda-forge mamba -y # [OPTIONAL] mamba allows for faster dependency solving mamba install -c pytorch pytorch torchvision -y # 1.8.0 installs cuda 10.2 by default, personalize based on your system via https://pytorch.org/get-started/locally pip install -e .
+conda install -c conda-forge mamba -y # [OPTIONAL] mamba allows for faster dependency solving mamba install -c pytorch pytorch torchvision -y # 1.8.0 installs cuda 10.2 by default, personalize based on your system via https://pytorch.org/get-started/locally mamba install -c sdvillal openslide # this is useful to do explicit openslide install for OPM pip install -e .

 ## alternatively you can also use: